Princeton President Christopher Eisgruber on addressing challenges facing higher education

 Free speech and political violence

 Princeton has had its own stand-offs over speech.
-In 2015, students held a sit-in in Eisgruber's office, calling for the renaming of the university's School of International Relations, citing racist comments by former President Woodrow Wilson; and personnel disputes have led to sharp criticism from some conservatives.
+In 2015, students held a sit-in in Eisgruber's office, calling for the renaming of the university's School of Public and International Affairs, citing racist comments by former President Woodrow Wilson; and personnel disputes have led to sharp criticism from some conservatives.

 Eisgruber acknowledges there is work to be done, but says universities need to be careful about moving too close to any particular viewpoint in some debates.
 "We shouldn't make the mistake of thinking that what we're doing is looking to mirror political views on a college campus," he said.
 "It's not our job to just be making the same arguments that are being made out in society.
 So, there might be a lot of division about, say, vaccines within our society, and a scholarly consensus that is inconsistent with those divisions that says vaccines have been safe and vaccines have been effective.
 There's not some obligation on the part of universities to reflect the political argument."